inpsyde/monkery-test-case/README.md

 # Monkery test case

-Composes all relevant packages for WP components unit testing ([brain/monkey](https://brain-wp.github.io/BrainMonkey/) and mockery) and provides test cases for PHPUnit that bootstrap Mockery and BrainMonkey.
+Composes all relevant packages for WP components unit testing ([brain/monkey](https://brain-wp.github.io/BrainMonkey/) and mockery) and provides test cases for PHPUnit that bootstrap Mockery and BrainMonkey. _Monkery_ is a portmanteau of Mockery and Monkey.

 Installation:
 ```
-$ composer require --dev [--prefer-dist] inpsyde/monkery-test-case
+composer require --dev inpsyde/monkery-test-case
 ```

 ## Writing tests